James McLaren, who worked as a journalist and assistant producer on the BBC Wales website, passed away yesterday at the age of 34.

 We spent many hours working on the student newspaper Gair Rhydd, which led to nascent careers in journalism.
 He went on to work for Big Issue Cymru and the Welsh Music Foundation (WMF) before joining the BBC in 2006.

 He worked across a broad range of websites, including history and nature, but music was his real passion.
-He took over the BBC Wales Music website and gave it new life, and worked with news and radio to find the best way to break stories and inform readers and listeners.
+He took over the BBC Wales Music website and gave it new life, and worked with news and radio to find the best way to break stories or inform readers and listeners.
 He was bold and tenacious and never afraid to give his all in pursuit of a story, all admirable qualities in any journalist.

 Writing about James in the past tense is an odd experience, and the shock of losing him is still raw.
 Right now there's a desk to my left full of the detritus of modern office life: half-drunk coffee mugs, discarded newspapers, CDs and scrawled-upon Post-it notes.
 And it's filled with James' presence and spirit, which will outlast any physical memento.
 He will be greatly missed.